vessels-tech/papers/mywell/paper/paper.md

 #### MyWell SMS

-Users interact with MyWell by sending and recieving SMS messages, a part of the application known as MyWell SMS.
+Users interact with MyWell by sending and recieving SMS messages, a part of the application called MyWell SMS.
 MyWell users submit resource readings, as well as query MyWell for some basic groundwater statistics.

 Data submission is performed over a single SMS message to MyWell's phone number.
 The most common case is submitting a well reading.
 The message takes the format: "`MYWL S PINCODE/RESOURCE_ID/READING`", where reading is the depth to water level in centimetres.

 Users can also query MyWell over SMS, for some basic basic groundwater statistics.
 To query the groundwater level of a well, most recent rainfall amount in a rainfall station, or water column height in a checkdam, users send a text message of the format "`MYWL Q PINCODE/RESOURCE_ID`".
 This query will return the current value, the value from last month, and the value one year ago.

 To get the average for a village, a user can send a query with the format "`MYWL Q PINCODE/VILLAGE_ID`".
-This query will return the current average depth to water level and the average rainfall amount for this village __TODO: what does this do again?__
+This query will return the current average depth to water level and the average monthly rainfall amount for this village.

 Users can also request for groundwater statistics for all resources within a pincode, which will aggregate the data from resources across multiple villages.
 This is done using a query with format "`MYWEL Q PINCODE`".